hypnosapos/sparknetes/README.md

 ## TODO
 - [ ] Benchmarks.
-- [ ] BigDL examples and analytics zoo.
+- [ ] BigDL examples and analytics zoo use cases.